alberthun/legacy-sense-docs/guides/000-getting-started/000-index.md

 To get this token, the user makes a POST /v2/login request with their email and password combination.
 These are the same credentials used to log into your account on the dashboard.

-## Configuring a Channel for Push
-In order to receive Push notifications, the Channel will need to be configured with mobile keys depending on the app you are using to stream data.
-For iOS, you will need to upload the Push certificate for your app as a **.p12 file**.
-For Android, you will need the Firebase key or Google Cloud Messaging key used by the app.

-1. Go to Channels
-2. Select the mobile channel you wish to add mobile keys for.
-3. Click **Manage Mobile Keys** at the top right corner

-### Apple Push ###
-- If this is an iOS channel, select the type of Environment this certificate is configured for - **Development** or **Production**.
-This needs to match the certificate type for Push to work so double-check that you have selected the correct option.
-- Click "Choose File" and select the .p12 file from your system.
-- Click **Save**
-The certificate type should be listed on the left.

-### Android Push ###
-- If this is an Android channel, select the messaging type you will be using - **Google Cloud Messaging** or **Firebase Cloud Messaging**.
-This needs to match the messaging type used by the app, so double-check that you have selected the correct option.
-- Enter the API key
-- Click **Save**
-The selected messaging type should be listed on the left.

-_Note: If you are using the Sync 2.0 demo app and would like to test the Send Push action, please contact support@sixgill.com to configure your Channel with the proper push certificate_

 ## Connecting Devices
 Device sensor data is ingested into Sense through the [Ingress API](/apis/ingress).
 For Android and iOS devices, this can be done by integrating the Reach SDK into a mobile app.
 The SDK handles sensor gathering at configurable intervals, and automatically sends the data to the Ingress API.
 The Sixgill Sync 2.0 demo app uses the Reach SDK as well as the Sense API to showcase the sensor ingestion capabilities of the platform. **The SDKs are authenticated using the [API keys](##api-keys) for their respective channels.**